A Life for the Tsar: Performance history

 The opera was given its premiere performance on 27 November 1836 in Saint Petersburg conducted by Catterino Cavos with set designs by Andreas Roller.
 It was followed several years later with its premiere in Moscow on 7 September (Old Style) 1842 in a new production with sets by Serkov and Shenyan.

-Glinka's opera was featured heavily throughout the Romanov tercentenary celebrations in 1913.
-It was performed in a gala performance at the Marinsky Theatre, Schools, regiments, and amateur companies throughout imperial Russia staged performances of A Life for the Tsar.
-Pamphlets and the penny press printed the story of Susanin "ad nauseam", and one newspaper told how Susanin had showed each and every soldier how to fulfill his oath to the sovereign.
+Glinka's opera was featured heavily throughout the Romanov Tercentenary celebrations in 1913.
+It was performed in a gala performance at the Mariinsky Theatre, Schools, regiments, and amateur companies throughout imperial Russia staged performances of A Life for the Tsar.
+Pamphlets and the penny press printed the story of Susanin "ad nauseam", and one newspaper told how Susanin had shown each and every soldier how to fulfill his oath to the sovereign.
 The image of the seventeenth-century peasant features prominently at the bottom of the Romanov Monument in Kostroma, where a female personification of Russia gives blessings to a kneeling Susanin.
 In Kostroma, Tsar Nicholas II was even presented with a group of Potemkin peasants who claimed to be descendants of Susanin.